hiendang7613vulcan/test_01/Meeting_d38kierj1goc739ba5m0.md

 ### ⚠️ Issue 1

 **Issue**
-Monitor ongoing staff adaptation and address resistance to the new digital system.
+Ongoing need to address staff resistance and ensure continued engagement with the Encompass system.

-- **Owner:** Speaker A*
+- **Owner:** Performance Manager*
-- **Blocking Factor:** Change resistance and uncertainty among staff.
+- **Blocking Factor:** Change resistance among staff and uncertainty about system benefits.

 ---